MarcoFalcone/Jacopo-Testone-Portfolio/README.md

 # Jacopo Testone Portfolio

-A website to showcase the shortfilms of a Jacopo Testone.
+A Portfolio to showcase the shortfilms of the indipendent filmakert and good friend of mine Jacopo Testone.

 built with React.js.